RahavAyalon/trip_planner/api/README.md

 #### Design ####

-The design in the backend is quite straightforward as it only expose three routes only.
+The design in the backend is quite straightforward as it exposes three routes only.
 Some interesting points, though:
 1) The current workflow of the /newtrip route goes as follows:
    - Check input for prompt injection
    - If input is valid, preform NER using OpenAI's function calling (1st call for OpenAI)